Voice production and Voice Care information

-The sound then travels further up to the filter which is made up of the bony spaces in our throat and head, such as the mouth and the nasal cavity.
-Together with our teeth, tongue and lips, we shape the air and sound to vibrate in different ways.
+The sound then travels up to the filter which is made up of the bony spaces in our throat and head, such as the mouth and the nasal cavity.
+The teeth, tongue and lips, then shape the air and sound to vibrate in different ways.
 This is what makes our voice sound unique.

 We may work on your resonance by altering how you shape the air and sound you are producing to achieve goals around voice change.